The Loggerhead Marinelife Center (LMC) is one of the worlds premier non-profit

 We saw two sea turtle hatchlings.
 Hatchlings are baby sea turtles that where not successful in making the journey out to the ocean.
 They make have been too weak, there could of been a predator on the beach at the time, and or they were disoriented from artificial lights on the beach.
 The hatchlings will be released when they are strong enough to make the journey.
 The hatchings were absolutely adorable to witness.
-They were swimming about in there pods as if they were trying to escape.
+They were very active swimming in their pod as if they were trying to escape.

 Jane is a sea turtle that was found in Port St. Lucie.
 She is recovering from shark bite injuries to her left front flipper, head, and plastron (bottom of shell).
 It broke my heart to see the shark bite injuries on Jane.
 She wasn’t moving at all in her pod.
 She was nestled by the window along the side.

 Topsy is a sea turtle that was rescued offshore by the Coast Guard.
 He was not able to stay under water when he was found.
 He is recovering from boat strike injuries to his carapace (top of shell).
 The belt that you see at the bottom of his shell is actually a weight that has been added to help resolve his buoyancy issues.
 My nephews were pleased to see that Topsy can now stay under water.

 There is a marine themed gift shop by the exit.
 They have a bunch of educational books, unique gifts, and craft items for sale.
 As most of you know I like to shop for ornaments when I travel.
 If you haven’t already then read my blog post on The Best Travel Souvenirs.
 As I was walking through the gift shop, I found this beautiful square glass ornament.
 It had LMC etched at the top along with a picture of a sea turtle in the middle and June Beach, Florida etched on the bottom.
 I bought it and can’t wait to hang it up on my Christmas tree later this year.

 The Loggerhead Marinelife Center is located in Juno, Beach and open Monday-Sunday from 10am to 5pm.